-HMP Elements by default uses out of band packets (RFC 2833) to send and receive digits.
-It’s rare, but some carriers are not able to handle RFC 2833, in these instances, you will need to change the following setting from:
+HMP Elements by default uses Out-of-Band packets (RFC 2833) to send and receive digits.
+It’s rare, but some carriers are not able to handle RFC 2833, in these instances, you will need to change the following setting from False to True:

-3) You can modify the following setting in your HmpElementsServer.exe.config, and set it to “False”
+You can modify the RFC2833StartBitRequired setting in your HmpElementsServer.exe.config and set it to “False”

 <setting name="RFC2833StartBitRequired" serializeAs="String"> <value>False</value> </setting>

 It’s possible to confirm this by performing a wireshark trace and looking at the jitter and lost packets for a particular call.
 You can do this by accessing “Telephony” > “VoIP Calls” and selecting a particular call.

 For more information on this setting please see HMP Elements – Configuration settings